A

 EN

 Dr. Rahimah Hamdan is a lecturer at the Faculty of Modern Languages and Communication, Universiti Putra Malaysia (UPM), specializing in Traditional Malay Literature and Malay Cultural Studies.
-Her expertise spans traditional literature, cultural thought, and Malay intellectual heritage.
-To date, she has published more than 58 scholarly articles in both indexed and non-indexed journals addressing various dimensions of Malay literature and culture.
+Her areas of expertise encompass classical literary traditions, cultural thought and the intellectual heritage of the Malay world.
+To date, she has published more than 58 academic articles in indexed and non-indexed journals (CIJ and non-CIJ) exploring diverse dimensions of Malay literature and cultural practices.

-Among her significant academic contributions are in-depth studies on early Malay autobiographical writing, particularly the works of Abdullah bin Abdul Kadir Munsyi as well as analyses of historical and legendary figures such as Hang Tuah, examining their roles in shaping Malay collective identity and cultural values.
-Her research also offers critical perspectives on colonial views of Malay culture, including studies on the symbolism of the keris and the narratives within traditional literature.
+Among her notable scholarly contributions are studies on early Malay autobiographical writing particularly the works of Abdullah bin Abdul Kadir Munsyi as well as critical analyses of historical and legendary figures such as Hang Tuah in shaping Malay collective identity and cultural values.
+Her work also extends to critical examinations of colonial perspectives on Malay culture, including the symbolism of the keris and narrative traditions within classical Malay texts.

-Dr. Rahimah is actively engaged in international academic networks, with her research profiles accessible on ResearchGate, Google Scholar, and ORCID.
-In 2024, she was awarded an international research grant by the Sumitomo Foundation (Japan) for a project related to Malay manuscripts and cultural heritage.
-In 2025, she was selected as a recipient of a travel grant and conference fee sponsorship from the Southeast Asian Studies Regional Exchange Program (SEASREP) Foundation, based in the Philippines.
+Dr. Rahimah is actively engaged in international research networks with her academic profiles available on ORCID, Google Scholar and ResearchGate.
+In 2024, she secured an international research grant from The Sumitomo Foundation (Japan) for a project entitled “Bridging Cultures Through Heroic Narratives: A Cross-Cultural Exploration of Heroism in Japanese and Malay Historiographical Texts.”
+In 2025, she was further selected to receive 'a travel grant and conference-fee sponsorship' from the Southeast Asian Studies Regional Exchange Program Foundation (SEASREP).

-Beyond research and publication, she is also involved in cultural advocacy and global women’s leadership initiatives.
+Beyond research and publication, she is deeply involved in global advocacy for women’s leadership and cultural heritage.
 She currently serves as the Malaysia Country Chair for the Culture & Heritage Wing of G100, a prestigious international network of women leaders.
-In June 2025, Dr. Rahimah was invited as a guest speaker at the ASEAN World Economic Forum 2025, where she addressed cultural issues and women's leadership in Southeast Asia.
+In June 2025, Dr. Rahimah was invited as a featured speaker at the Women Economic Forum ASEAN (WEF ASEAN 2025), where she addressed cultural issues and the evolving roles of women in regional leadership.

-Most recently, she presented a paper entitled “Pakai Cara Melayu” at the Bicara Seni Budaya programme, held in conjunction with the International Rentak Bertandak Melaka 2025 event, as part of the pre-launch of World Tourism Day 2025 and the UNESCO Anniversary Celebration, organized by the State Government of Melaka.
+She also presented a paper titled “Pakai Cara Melayu” at the Bicara Seni Budaya programme held in conjunction with the Melaka International Rentak Bertandak 2025 festival, an event aligned with the pre-launch of World Tourism Day 2025 and the UNESCO Anniversary Celebration organized by the Melaka State Government.
+Most recently, in October 2025, she received international recognition as a “Woman of Excellence in Academe” from the United Nations Association of the Philippines (UNAP) in Manila.